rsdoiel/antenna/science_and_technology.md

 ---

-## We can't make this stuff up: tech companies Palantir and Anduril form fellowship for AI adventures
+## We can't make this stuff up: Palantir, Anduril form fellowship for AI adventures

 date: 2024-12-09, updated: 2024-12-09, from: The Register (UK I.T.
 News)